ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ## Function - AWS IAM: Delete User
 Delete the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.

-When deleting an IAM user programmatically, the workflow will  delete or remove the following items attached to the user:
+When deleting an IAM user programmatically, the workflow deletes or removes the following items attached to the user:

     Password ( DeleteLoginProfile )
     Access keys ( DeleteAccessKey )